berggggg/echo-serverhosts-windows/README.md

 > [!TIP]
 > Check if your IP address is behind a CGNAT.
 (See google/chatgpt for details)
 >
-> If you are behind a CGNAT, skip step 4, but have a domain/tunnel service ready to connect. (playit.gg, cloudflare, etc.)
+> If you are behind a CGNAT, skip the port forwarding step, but have a domain/tunnel service ready to connect. (playit.gg, cloudflare, etc.)

 4. Forward port 6792 TCP/UDP to your server machine.
 For each additional gameserver you want to run, increase the max value by 1. (e.g., for 3 servers, forward 6792-6794)
 5. Install Echo on your server machine via [Mia's Installer](https://github.com/BL00DY-C0D3/Echo-VR-Installer/releases).
 Download and extract the [updated hosting files](https://github.com/user-attachments/files/24868223/newhostfiles.zip) onto your server machine.